-Christ teaches that it is the sinners, who knows they are sinners, who begs for mercy that are justified—not the self-righteous.
+Christ teaches that it is the sinners, who know they are sinners, who beg for mercy that are justified—not the self-righteous.

 Our culture is very interesting.
 When we wrong another and know we need to “mend a fence” we see people do a few things:

 A person might work to earn the forgiveness of those they have wronged.
 We see them buy things or do things to attempt to obtain the forgiveness of those they want to make things right with.

 A person might instead beg for forgiveness from someone they have wronged.
 In this case, they generally have to show a sufficient level of “contrition”—demonstrating a level of apology in order to once again “earn” forgiveness.